retroelec/T-HMI-C64/README.md

 <img src="doc/webkeyboard.png" alt="Web Keyboard" width="800"/>

-### "Joystick-Only" operation
+### "Joystick-only" operation

-For a seamless gaming experience, the emulator can be controlled entirely via joystick, eliminating the need for a keyboard:
+The joystick can also be used to load and launch single filed games, eliminating the need for a keyboard:

 - Open OSD Menu: Press and hold fire button 2 for 2 seconds.
 - Close OSD Menu: Press fire button 1.